FauxFaux/blog/md/2017-10-17-arduino-radio.md

 aligned.
 We then count the length of runs of each state we see, ignoring single errors and overly long runs.

-As Arduino's, and the radio hardware, don't do anything like what you tell them, it's impossible to know in advance how long (in milliseconds) a pulse will be, or how long of a run represents a `1`.
+As Arduinos, and the radio hardware, don't do anything like what you tell them, it's impossible to know in advance how long (in milliseconds) a pulse will be, or how long of a run represents a `1`.